I’m writing about my journey with git, sharing my experiences along the way. The series to date:

 git commit -m “Initial commit”

-Note git status tells us we are using the master branch and that our “working tree” is clean.
+Note that git status tells us we are using the master branch and that our “working tree” is clean.
 You can learn more about branches – and all things git – by reading the Git book.
 It’s free!
 The chapter named Git Branches is a good place to learn more about branching in git.

 Push to Azure DevOps